RegnorMC/dimenager/README.md

 Every dimension is represented with an identifier and is linked to generator settings, and a dimension type.
 To avoid any confusion `/dimension worlds` is used to manage the dimensions, and is called "worlds" because `/dimension dimensions` would not sound too well.
 A dimension with an identifier `namespace:name` will be stored in `generated/namespace/dimensions/name.json` file and its json will contain identifiers of a dimension type, and a generator as well as a boolean value telling if the dimension is enabled or not
 Disabled dimensions will not be loaded on server startup, but can still be loaded manually.
+Removing dimensions won't really delete their worlds but will remove the information stored about them in the `generated` directory.
+You can remove the world manually later.
 ### Dimension types
 The dimension types are a collection of properties for your dimensions.
 I recommend using the `minecraft:overworld` dimension types in most cases.
 New dimension types will be created with Overworld dimension settings, and can be modified later.
 For the properties list (with comments), see [this section of the ***Custom dimension*** article on the **Official Minecraft Wiki**](https://minecraft.gamepedia.com/Custom_dimension#Syntax).
 You can also find the settings of the vanilla dimension types there.
 A dimension type with an identifier `namespace:name` will be stored in `generated/namespace/dimension_types/name.json` file.